 After listening to your views, we’ve stopped separate garden waste collections in favour of home composting.
-Up to 30% of our household waste could be composted.
+Up to 30 per cent of our household waste could be composted.
 Home composting is an excellent way to reduce the amount of garden and food waste sent for incineration.

 This year, you can help us save approximately £145 for every tonne of waste diverted from incineration.
 Your bin will also provide you with a free supply of compost that is great for the garden.